 The aim of Stage 2 of the AA process is to identify any adverse impacts that the plan or project might have on the integrity of relevant European Sites.
-As part of the assessment, of key consideration are 'in-combination' effects with other plans or projects.
+As part of the assessment a key consideration is 'in-combination' effects with other plans or projects.
 Where adverse impacts are identified, mitigation measures can be proposed that would avoid, reduce or remedy any such negative impacts and the plan or project should then be amended accordingly, thereby avoiding the need to progress to Stage 3.
 As part of this stage an NIS is prepared to support decision making.
 This document is the NIS for the NPF.
+It is noted that this NIS relates to a plan rather than a project, and as such a two stage approach is taken, in line with best practice.
+The first stage of the NIS relates to the draft NPF and is subject to consultation alongside the draft plan and SEA environmental report.
+Following stakeholder feedback and updates to the draft plan, all changes are assessed and consideration is given to incorporation of mitigation measures and recommendations in the final plan.
+An AA determination is made by the competent authority prior to finalising and adopting the plan.